 Ahhh, so good, so filling, and SO packed with nutrients that it’s not even funny.

-This soup just begs for a good, crusty bread to soak up that delicious broth.
+This Sausage and Kale Soup just begs for a good, crusty bread to soak up that delicious broth.

 Have I mentioned how much I love kale?
 I do.
 A lot.